Chaaan30/NaviCamp-new/MUST_FOLLOW.instructions.md

 - Optimize for performance without sacrificing readability
 - Handle edge cases and errors elegantly

 ## Response Format
 - Provide complete, executable code solutions
 - Present clean, minimalist implementations
 - Focus on essential logic without unnecessary abstractions
 - Structure code for maximum maintainability and extensibility
 - Eliminate any redundant or speculative elements

-check my codebase for optimizations and make sure that the function still works, consult with me first for all the changes you will do, this is an android studio app avoid running the gradle command, simplify your vocabulary dont talk to techy